+We have over 48,000 team members across the globe.
 In Canada, our 8,000+ people are involved in everything from environmental remediation to urban planning, from engineering iconic buildings to designing sustainable transportation networks, from finding new ways to extract essential resources to developing renewable power sources for the future.

 WSP is currently seeking a motivated Intermediate Engineer to join their Water and Wastewater, Infrastructure group, located at our North Vancouver or Kelowna office (based on candidate preference).
 Reporting to a Senior Project Manager, Water and Wastewater this position will be responsible working collaboratively to deliver multi-disciplinary municipal water and wastewater treatment engineering projects across Western Canada.
 The successful candidate will have the opportunity to bring innovative solutions to a broad range assignments, gain client and industry exposure, and participate in and lead high performing multi-disciplinary teams.

 - Work well in a team environment to develop innovative design and planning solutions and manage interactions with other team members;

 - Work effectively with, and coordinate the efforts of, multi-disciplinary engineering team members including civil, process, mechanical, electrical, climate adaptation and structural disciplines;

 - Provide technical design and planning for civil infrastructure at and around water and wastewater facilities;

 - Prepare analyses, reports, designs, drawings, specifications, cost estimates, presentations, and reports as required;